 Considering the disruptive tendencies of such businesses, policymakers face increasing pressure by traditional market participants who insist that competitive balance should be restored through regulation.
 The Malta Hotels and Restaurants Association, for instance, has time and again called on the Maltese Government to regulate Airbnb – a popular online community marketplace that connects people looking to rent their homes with people who are looking for accommodation.

-Policymakers also face similar pressures from self-employed contractors who contend that their contractual relationship is akin to that of an employee and, consequently, they should be granted the same entitlements that, as a bare minimum, include minimum wage, sick leave and holiday leave.
+Policymakers also face similar pressures from self-employed contractors who contend that their contractual relationship is akin to that of an employee and, consequently, they should be granted the same entitlements that, as a bare minimum, include the minimum wage, sick leave, and holiday leave.
 This was certainly the case with the recent London ruling in respect of Uber drivers.

-In that instance, the tribunal ruled that the two Uber drivers bringing the action should be classified and treated as “workers” – a definition distinct from that of an “employee” under UK law in.
+In that instance, the tribunal ruled that the two Uber drivers bringing the action should be classified and treated as “workers” – a definition distinct from that of an “employee” under UK law.
 Whereas both groups are entitled to minimum wage and leave, it appears that only “employees” enjoy protection against unfair dismissal.

-Nevertheless, this ruling could be significant if upheld at appeal stage as it introduces financial constraints that directly impinge on the profitability of several businesses in the gig economy.
+Nevertheless, this ruling could be significant if upheld at the appeal stage as it introduces financial constraints that directly impinge on the profitability of several businesses in the gig economy.
 Considering the potential ripple effect of this judgment, it would be interesting to explore whether the Industrial tribunal in Malta would deliver a similar decision if ever faced with similar facts.

 Being a civil law jurisdiction, courts and tribunals in Malta tend to rely greatly on statutory provisions, where these are available.
 In this respect, Maltese law appears to provide a degree of clarity on the subject through the provisions of Subsidiary Legislation (S.L.)
 452.108 – “Employment Status National Standard Order” which sets out criteria that constitute an employment relationship.
 Article 3(1), which is the principal provision on the subject, holds that an employment relationship is presumed if at least five of the following criteria are satisfied in relation to the person performing the work: